 - the type of cancer you have

-- where it is on the penis
+- where it is on your penis

 - your general health.